larusba/spark-workshop/README.md

 It will take some time so be sure to run this before the Workshop take place.

-**NOTE**: this is not the final version, it's getting constantly updated so just push the last version the day of the workshop.
+Note that **this is not definitive version**.
+This repository is getting constantly updated and we highly suggest you to pull the new version the day of the workshop!

 If you have any problem please open an issue on this repository.